Los Angeles Battery Defense Lawyers

 Schedule Your Free Consultation Today

-If you have further questions relating to California battery, or if you or a loved one has been charged with battery, you need to contact our Norwalk battery lawyers right away.
+If you have further questions relating to California battery, or if you or a loved one has been charged with battery, you need to contact our Los Angeles and Orange County battery lawyers right away.
 With over 60 years of combined experience, our attorneys at Gibbons & Gibbons have the experience you need to get the best possible defense.
 The sooner you call, the more time we will have to obtain evidence and find the right way to defend you.

 Call (562) 372-6366 now to get started.
-We service clients in Whittier, Bellflower, Downey, Hawaiian Gardens, Long Beach, South Gate, Bell, Bell Gardens, Paramount, La Mirada, Artesia, Pico Rivera, Montebello.
+We service clients in Los Angeles and the other surrounding communities of Cerritos, Whittier, Bellflower, Downey, Hawaiian Gardens, Long Beach, South Gate, Bell, Bell Gardens, Paramount, La Mirada, Artesia, Pico Rivera, Montebello.

 Years of Experience